josephp27/JoeysEncryptionTools/README.md

 # GitCrypt

 A very lightweight encryption tool used for encrypting user-specified files pushed to github.
+This tool encrypts the contents of the file, while creating no duplicates or renames to the file itself

 ## Install
 ```